mathias-caillard/map-matching/README.md

 ![OSM Example](osm_graph_example.png)

-To tackle the problem, I used a `Hidden Markov Model` (HMM) combined with the `Viterbi` algorithm.
+To tackle this problem, I used a `Hidden Markov Model` (HMM) combined with the `Viterbi` algorithm.
 I assumed that:
 - Emission probabilities follow a Gaussian distribution (which takes into account the fact that GPS points are noisy).

 - Transition probabilities between connected nodes in the OSM graph are inversely proportional to the distance between them (with Laplace smoothing).